taisuke-j/apollo-demo/README.md

 CRUD example of Apollo Client 3 (with gqlgen)

-(It's currently using a beta version of Apollo Client 3, and the code will keep getting updated)
+(It's currently using a beta version of Apollo Client 3, and the code will keep getting updated until the release)

 ## Dependencies